Wuhu Anhui, China Travel Guide

 Anhui teas like Keemun black tea or Huangshan Maofeng green tea.
 Local snacks, small crafts, or Wuhu-specific cultural items.

 Support local artisans and businesses directly.
-Be mindful of purchasing products made from endangered species, which is illegal and unethical.
+Be mindful of purchasing products made from endangered species, that is illegal and unethical.

 Discover and book a wide array of activities and experiences in Wuhu and the surrounding Anhui region through GetYourGuide.